 Ongoing assessment of children's learning is used to ensure that future planning reflects identified needs.
 Assessment in the EYFS takes the form of observation, focus activities and discussion carried out by the teacher, teaching assistant and other adults as appropriate.
-Target tracker is used to monitor the progress of children within each area of learning and gap analysis ensures that targeted support is provided for children as required.
-Point in Time Assessments (PITA) ensure that children are identified and supported appropriately in order to make at least expected progress.
+Target tracker is used to monitor the progress of children with each area of learning and gap analysis ensures targeted support is given to children when necessary.
+Point in Time Assessments (PITA) ensure that children are supported appropriately in order to make progress.